 Finally, we can’t emphasize enough how important it is to monitor account activity regularly.
 With your mobile app, you can quickly log in every day to verify that the activity on the account is yours.
 We also recommend reviewing your statements and setting up alerts to notify you of suspicious activity on your account.

 We take security seriously, but we need your help taking it to the next level.
 These few precautions will help to protect your banking information and all your apps.
-If you aren’t sure how to install or use your 1st United mobile app or have questions about setting up touch ID, facial recognition or alerts, please give us a call at (800) 649-0193 or stop by a branch.
+If you aren’t sure how to install or use your 1st United mobile app or have questions about setting up touch ID, facial recognition, or alerts, please call us at (800) 649-0193 or stop by a branch.